Survivor Philippines: Celebrity Doubles Showdown: Cycle 12: Days 33-34

 Night of Day 32: KC noticed Stef and Mara weren't giving some respect to Betong, who was still on emotions after his partner, Maey, was voted off.

-Day 33: That morning, Betong made himself busy to not to think about Maey.
+Day 33: That morning, Betong made himself busy, not to think about Maey.
 They later headed to the challenge area early that morning.
 At the final Immunity Challenge, KC fell off first due to his large feet.
 Then, Stef came next, which left Mara and Betong still standing.
 They were also among the final four who have never won an individual challenge before.
 Then, Betong started to shake and fell off, which led to Mara winning the last challenge of the season, after 2 hours and 11 minutes.
 That night, KC, Mara and Stef decided to have a dare of running on the beach naked and dancing at Tribal Council if the three of them is announced to be on the top 3.

 Day 34: KC, Mara and Stef practiced their dancing for the Tribal Council.
 Betong then talked to KC about voting off Stef with him; this would constitute to a tie and he can have a good fight against Stef in the tiebreaker fire-making challenge, to which KC responded in uncertainty.
 At Tribal Council, some jury members muttered to and signalled Stef and Mara to vote KC out, to which Mara also signaled Betong on who to vote.
 Richard noticed this with Gino, who demanded to stop it as it is unfair to the game.
 When the votes came, KC was blindsided and became the last member of the jury, 3–1.
 See Controversy.